 Well, it could be your relative’s annoying stories or this 1700 word post about the Thanksgiving turkey and sleep myth.
 But seriously folks, it’s other things you eat for that big holiday meal.

 Blame the carbohydrates.
 Because the turkey probably has no effect on your sleepiness, it could be the mashed potatoes, yams, pie, stuffing, gravy, bread, cranberry sauce, and whatever else that was served.
-Those carbohydrates cause the release of a lot of insulin, which signals muscles to start taking up all amino acids – except tryptophan (science isn’t sure why).
+Those carbohydrates cause the release of a lot of insulin, which signals muscles to start taking up glucose and all amino acids – except tryptophan (science isn’t sure why).

 So, at the blood-brain barrier, there’s little competition between tryptophan and the other 21 amino acids for transport across the barrier – insulin has caused the other 21 amino acids to be absorbed by muscle cells, so they’re in lower concentration in the blood.